-Students information is only shared with other organizations if parents give permission for this, unless this exchange is required by law.
+Students information is only shared with other organisations if parents give permission for this, unless this exchange is required by law.
 Parents have the right to view data from and about their child(ren), and have it corrected or removed if necessary.
-If you have questions, please contact the teacher of your child or the Management Team.
+If you have questions, please contact the teacher or the Management Team.